Air of Authority - A History of RAF Organisation

 Transport Command Parachute Servicing Unit

-This was formed at Bicester on 3 June 1950, moving to Upper Heyford on 1 September where it remained until at least November but after that its fate is unknown.
+This was formed in No 38 Group at Bicester on 3 June 1950, moving to Upper Heyford on 1 September and was transferred to the direct control of HQ Transport Command on 24 November 1951.
+Its fate is unknown.

-This was formed from part of RAF Reclamation and Retreading Unit between June and December 1944 under the control of No 206 Group at Heliopolis and disbanded post January 1945.
+This was formed from part of RAF Reclamation and Retreading Unit on 15 November 1944 under the control of No 206 Group at Heliopolis and disbanded on 15 December 1945, its commitments being transferred to the Servicing Wing, RAF Heliopolis.

-This was formed from part of RAF Reclamation and Retreading Unit between June and December 1944 under the control of No 218 Group at Algiers and disbanded post January 1945.
+This was formed from part of RAF Reclamation and Retreading Unit on 10 March 1944 under the control of No 218 Group at Algiers and disbanded on 14 October 1945.

 Royal Yugoslav Air Force Technical Unit

-This was formed in Middle East Command on 1 September 1943 as part of No 107 MU at Kasfareet but its fate is unknown.
+This was formed in Middle East Command on 1 September 1943asa section of No 107 MU at Kasfareet but its fate is unknown.

 [Top of Page]